 Data taken from broker website.
 Accurate as at 04/06/2021

 Our data from the table above comes from each brokers account that offers its best spreads.
 Plus500 only offers a single trading account and do not provide their average spreads.

 Pepperstone offers a choice of two other accounts.
 These are:

 Designed for novice traders, this account offers all the same features as the Razor Account but without commission.
-In place of commission 1 pip is added to the spread.
+In place of commission at least 0.6 pips are added to the spread.

 If you’re unsure what account is right for your circumstances you can view the Pepperstone razor vs standard account comparison page.